datamapper/datamapper.github.com/docs/install.markdown

 * [dm-oracle-adapter](http://github.com/datamapper/dm-oracle-adapter)
 * [dm-sqlserver-adapter](http://github.com/datamapper/dm-sqlserver-adapter)

 There are also many more database, and non-database, adapters.
+Have a look at the (probably incomplete) list on the [github wiki](http://github.com/datamapper/dm-core/wiki/Adapters).
+Additionally, a quick [github search](http://github.com/search?langOverride=&q=dm+adapter&repo=&start_value=1&type=Repositories) might reveal some more.

 Uninstalling all DataMapper gems
 --------------------------------